Stan-Stani/TBMSG-3D-Visualizer/README.md

 ## Instructions
-1. Copy your world-1.sqlite into the block-mining-simulation-game directory
+1. Copy your `world-1.sqlite` into the block-mining-simulation-game directory
-1. Excute `dotnet run` in your terminal
+1. Execute `dotnet run` in your terminal
 1. WASD navigation
 1. Press R to load the current area around you